JamesBullin/RightFlightPlus/README.md

 ### Sprint Retrospective

-* We acheived the goals set out at the beginning of the sprint.
+* We achieved the goals set out at the beginning of the sprint.
 Division of labour was going well; we are please with the project progress.
 The tests caught a variety of defects and developer errors which were easy to correct.

 ## Sprint 3